Authority: Executive Vice Chancellor and Provost

 In general, tenured faculty members are expected to maintain an effective contribution to the University through an appropriate combination of teaching, research, extension, and/or service activities.
 It is fully recognized that the emphasis or mixture of activities may shift over time, but throughout their careers they have an obligation to maintain a productive contribution to the well-being of the students, department, college and university.
 Teaching, research, extension activities and service are the fundamental activities of a faculty member, and each faculty member is expected to make significant contributions in at least one of these areas and a total effort consistent with full-time employment.
 A faculty member who achieves these standards would be deemed to meet the performance standards.

 Per NC State Regulation 05.20.04, the use of exceeds expectations is reserved for only the most exceptional performance.
-Thus, in order to receive a judgment of exceeds expectations, a faculty member must provide evidence of accomplishments in the realms of responsibility specified in the SME that far exceed the standards set forth for the rank.
+Thus, in order to receive a judgment of exceeds expectations, a faculty member must provide evidence of accomplishments in the realms of responsibility specified in the SFR that far exceed the standards set forth for the rank.

 A decision by the PTRC that the faculty member is not maintaining an adequate level of professional contributions to the University will result in an assessment that the faculty member does not meet the performance standards.
 Circumstances that would cause a decision that a faculty member does not meet performance standards consist of:

 4.1.1 Consistent evaluations of instruction which are unsatisfactory.

 4.1.2 A reduction in productivity in one area of activity resulting in an overall level of performance inconsistent with a full time effort, and which is not compensated by an increase in productivity in another area.